 92 new cases of Covid-19 confirmed in Ireland with no new deaths

-Eight new cases confirmed in northern Ireland where there were no new deaths
+Eight new cases confirmed in Northern Ireland, where there was also no new deaths

 Key settings which have seen clusters in Northern Ireland include workplaces, retail or hospitality premises, domestic gatherings, and sporting settings.
 Photograph: Bloomberg

-There have been 92 further cases of Covid-19 in Ireland, the National Public Health Protection Team has said but there have been no further deaths.
+There have been 92 further cases of Covid-19 identified in the State, the National Public Health Emergency Team (NPHET) reported on Thursday, but there have been no further deaths here from the disease.

+The latest figures bring the total number of confirmed cases of Covid-19 in the Republic to 26,929.

-Earlier on Thursday, the Department of Health in Northern Ireland said it had been notified of eight new cases of Covid-19, bringing the total number of cases there to 6,225.
+Eight new cases of Covid-19 were reported in Northern Ireland on Thursday, bringing the total number of cases there to 6,225.

-It also said there had been no new deaths from the virus notified on Thursday and the total figures for deaths remains at 557.
+The North’s Department of Health also said there had been no new deaths from the virus notified on Thursday.
+The department’s total figure for deaths from the disease in the North remains at 557.

 Earlier on Thursday, Northern Ireland’s Public Health Agency said data showed clusters of the virus occurring in several districts.

-These were in Antrim and Newtownabbey Borough Council (1), Ards and North Down Borough Council (1), Armagh City, Banbridge and Craigavon Borough Council (1), Causeway Coast and Glens Borough Council (1), Mid and East Antrim Borough Council (3), and Newry, Mourne and Down District Council (4).
+These were in Antrim and Newtownabbey Borough Council (one cluster), Ards and North Down Borough Council (1), Armagh City, Banbridge and Craigavon Borough Council (1), Causeway Coast and Glens Borough Council (1), Mid and East Antrim Borough Council (3), and Newry, Mourne and Down District Council (4).

 In addition, there were 20 clusters across Northern Ireland with fewer than five people.
 A cluster is defined as two or more confirmed cases among individuals associated with a key setting, with illness onset dates within a 14-day period.